ptenteromano/my_story/README.md

 <a href="https://www.linkedin.com/in/tenteromano/" target="_blank">linkedin</a> |
 <a href="https://twitter.com/ptenteromano/" target="_blank">twitter</a>

-Welcome to my github pages static website where I'll try to keep things short and sweet.
+Welcome to my Github pages static website where I'll try to keep things short and sweet.
-My goal for this repository / website is to have a place to talk about where I am today, where I came from, and how I got here.
+My goal for this repository/website is to have a place to talk about where I am today, where I came from, and how I got here.

 I hope you enjoy my story.